rafaelpb87/Portfolio/README.md

 # Portfolio

-Data Analysis & Process Improvement Portfolio / Portafolio de Análisis de Datos y Mejora de Procesos
+# Data Analysis & Process Improvement Portfolio / Portafolio de Análisis de Datos y Mejora de Procesos

-# Data Analysis Portfolio / Portafolio de Análisis de Datos

 ## Overview / Resumen
 This repository showcases how I complement data analysis with continuous process improvement.
 Each project demonstrates how data-driven insights can be applied to optimize processes, support decision-making, and generate measurable value.
 The portfolio includes complete workflows: data collection, transformation, statistical modeling, process analysis, and visualization, all with a focus on improving organizational performance.